rayanesouuuu1234/student/_posts/2023-11-15-binaryshifts.md

 </div>

 <script>
-    // JavaScript function that performs the shift operation function performShift() {
+        // JS function that performs the shift function performShift() {
         // Retrieve the entered number from the input field var number = document.getElementById('inputNumber').value;